Skip to content

 Outbound webhooks

 Ten consecutive non-2xx responses (or transport failures) auto-disables the webhook so a dead receiver doesn't drain the job queue.
-Updating the URL re-arms it. webhook_failure_count and webhook_disabled_at are exposed on GET /notes/:id for monitoring.
+Re-arm it by saving the note again — either with a new URL, or, once auto-disabled, with the URL unchanged (the deliberate save is the acknowledgement). webhook_failure_count and webhook_disabled_at are exposed on GET /notes/:id for monitoring.

 curl -X PATCH https://freshjots.com/api/v1/notes/by-filename/payments-prod \